6th July meeting has been changed to Friday 7th due to Lewis' 18th birthday.

 It's fine we'll help you with that when you get here.
 We have a 'Men's Department', 'Hinges' who tend to sing the main melody and for a slightly lower range / typically 'Alto', and 'Brackets' who tend to sing accompaniment, harmonies and are the higher voice range.
 Some people prefer to sing the main melody and if they want to do that I'm perfectly happy.
 The groups sometimes divide to provide further harmonies, but often there will be just 3 sections.

 We don't have joining fees or direct debits.
-You pay just £4 when you come along and that includes refreshments, but please bring your own mug so I don't have to wash up.
-If you come along to 2 sessions in one week the second costs just £3.
+You pay just £5 when you come along and that includes refreshments, but please bring your own mug so I don't have to wash up.
+If you come along to 2 sessions in one week the second costs just £3, a third session is free.
+PAY-AS-YOU-SING.